kubeshop/testkube/docs/docs/articles/jenkins-ui.md

 ### How to set up a Freestyle Project to run tests on Testkube Pro

-1. Create a new Freestyle Project
+1. Create a new Freestyle Project.
 2. In General settings, configure the environment variables:
    - TK_ORG
    - TK_ENV